ORMAPtools/ormaptools.github.io/README.md

 This is Github Pages for ORMAPtools.

+Look for it at https://ormaptools.github.io

 ## Overview

-I just wanted to see what I could do with Github pages, I though it might be a way to organize this project.
+I wanted to see what I could do with Github Pages,
+I thought it might be a way to organize this project.

-Also I wanted to see what happens with MD files.

 ## Resources